sublime-security/sublime-platform/README.md

 ----------
 > Sublime Platform is currently in early access.
 [Join](https://sublimesecurity.com/platform)

 Follow the [Docker deployment instructions](https://docs.sublimesecurity.com/docs/installation).
-A cloud-native AWS deployment is in the works.
+A cloud-native AWS deployment is also available.

+The following message sources are supported today:
+- Microsoft 365
+- Google Workspace
+- IMAP
+- API

 How it works
 ----------